1Password vs Bitwarden (2026): Which Password Manager Should You Trust?

 - Frequent travelers who need Travel Mode for border crossings

-- Mac/iOS users — 1Password's Apple integration is best-in-class
+- Mac/iOS users — 1Password's Apple integration is top-tier

 - Businesses that need advanced admin controls and reporting